-White clover is usually a winter perennial but may act as an annual, depending on moisture conditions.
+White clover is usually a winter perennial but may function as an annual, depending on moisture conditions.
 It is adapted to moist soils throughout Florida and is moderately tolerant to acidity.
 Production and persistence of white clover can be limited by nematodes and other pests.

-Louisiana S-1, Ocoee (released by UF/IFAS, nematode-tolerant), Osceola (released by UF/IFAS), Regal Ladino, and Regalgraze.
-Durana is also well adapted, has a prostrate growth habit, and persists well under grazing, but it has lower initial forage yields.
+Louisiana S-1, Ocoee (released by UF/IFAS, nematodetolerant), Osceola (released by UF/IFAS), Regal Ladino, and Regalgraze.
+Durana is also well adapted, has a prostrate growth habit, and persists well under grazing, has lower initial forage yields and has a very aggressive growth habit.